 Easy hiking along the picturesque Oirase Keiryu!

-Probably my favorite place in Tohoku, Oirase Keiryu (奥入瀬渓流 Oirase keiryū) is an extremely picturesque mountain stream flowing out of Lake Towada, near the border of Aomori and Akita prefectures.
+Probably my favourite place in Tohoku, Oirase Keiryu (奥入瀬渓流 Oirase keiryū) is an extremely picturesque mountain stream flowing out of Lake Towada, near the border of Aomori and Akita prefectures.
 The best sights to enjoy are its renowned yellow foliage during autumn (late October to early November), and fresh verdant greenery in early summer (mid-May to June).

 Although both seasons offer cool and comfortable temperatures, why not visit both so that you can enjoy the different colours.
 The rustling of the leaves above, the fresh air and the sound of flowing water make hiking here very relaxing, and are what I look forward to every time I visit (four times in four years so far!).